 - 1. Form an integrated understanding of the physiology, biochemistry of hematopoiesis and production/function of hematopoietic cells (erythrocytes, leukocytes, and platelets) - 2.
 Recognize peripheral blood and bone marrow cellular morphology. - 3.
-Describe the production and function of the coagulation and fibrinolytic processes. - 4.
-Differentiate nutritional factors and vitamins effecting hematopoiesis - 5.
-Describe the pathophysiologic basis of pediatric / adult benign and malignant hematologic disorders and be able to create a differential diagnosis and plan intervention / treatment strategies. - 6.
-Describe basic principles of chemotherapy, radiation, tumor board consultation, anticoagulants and pharmacogenomics. - 7.
-Describe basic imaging modalities in diagnosis of hematopoietic tumors. - 8.
-Differentiate basic nutritional factors in cancer prevention and support. - 9.
-Describe cancer survivorship, late effects and supportive care of older cancer patients. - 10.
-Describe ethical issues and supportive care of cancer patients.
+Distinguish between the different types of anemia. - 4.
+Describe the production and function of the coagulation and fibrinolytic processes. - 5.
+Differentiate nutritional factors and vitamins affecting hematopoiesis - 6.
+Recognize the different blood products and describe how they are used. - 7.
+Recognize transfusion reactions and describe the pathophysiology and prevention strategies. - 8.
+Describe the principles of neoplasia. - 9.
+Describe the pathophysiologic basis of pediatric / adult benign and malignant hematologic disorders and be able to create a differential diagnosis and plan intervention / treatment strategies. - 10.
+Describe basic principles of chemotherapy, radiation, tumor board consultation, anticoagulants and pharmacogenomics. - 11.
+Describe basic imaging modalities in diagnosis of hematopoietic tumors.